drubiodev/short-url/README.md

 #### Keyvault deployment issues

-in portal go to keyvaults and managed deleted vaults to purge
+in portal go to keyvaults and managed deleted vaults to purge can take about 10min